 First of all, it is important to note that the support time frames between on-prem and cloud are the same.

-You’ll see the significant and positive change in MOS Note:2377651.1 (Support Dates for Oracle Database Releases in Oracle Cloud Database Services).
+You’ll see the significant and positive change in (note has been removed) MOS Note:2377651.1 (Support Dates for Oracle Database Releases in Oracle Cloud Database Services).
 We removed the column “Cloud Provisioning Ends” completely.

 Why did we remove the column?

 “Database Provisioning in the Cloud will continue to be available until the Support End Date for each Database Release listed below.“

 Hence, only this table matters with the usual and well known Support time frames for each release.

 And the same applies to DBCS, ExaCS, ExaCC, OCI Database.

 I’m very happy about this change.
 And I thank all the people internally who did listen and worked hard on this change.
 Very good news!!!

 You can provision database environments of a given release in the various cloud deployments now until end of cloud support which is identical to end of on-prem support.
 We adjusted this to meet customer needs.
 And not only I’m very happy about this change.

 - Note has been removed: